Decided by the Press Ombudsman

 Filed under:

-The Irish Times published in its Arts and Books section on Saturday 13 September an article which reviewed a number of books on the topic of the Middle East and in particular Israeli and Palestinian relations.
-The heading on the review was “Fear and Loathing: Palestinians pay the price of history”.
+On Saturday 13 September 2014 The Irish Times, in its Arts and Books section, published an article which reviewed a number of books on the topic of the Middle East and in particular Israeli-Palestinian relations.
+The headline on the review read “Fear and loathing: Palestinians pay the price of history”.
 This was followed by a sub-heading “Israel still claims it has no choice but to continue the policies of ethnic cleansing, dispossession and extermination that started with its foundation”.

 Read more